Alogani/asyncsync/README.md

 ## Before using it
 - Unstable API : How you use asyncsync is susceptible to change.
 It could occur to serve [asyncproc](https://github.com/Alogani/asyncproc) or [asyncio](https://github.com/Alogani/asyncio) library development. _v1.0.0 is programmed to be released as soon as possible_
-- Only support one async backend: std/asyncdispatch (incompatible with chronos)
+- Only support one async backend: std/asyncdispatch (_This project is *not* related to [chronos/asyncsync](https://github.com/status-im/nim-chronos/blob/master/chronos/asyncsync.nim)_)